Bin-Cao/TCLRmodel/README.md

-    :param tolerance_list: constraints imposed on features, default is null list shape in two dimensions, viz., [[constraint_1,tol_1],[constraint_2,tol_2]...] constraint_1, constraint_2 （string） are the feature name ; tol_1, tol_2 （float）are feature's tolerance ratios;
+    :param tolerance_list: constraints imposed on features, default is null list shape in two dimensions, viz., [[constraint_1,tol_1],[constraint_2,tol_2]...] constraint_1, constraint_2 （string） are the feature names ; tol_1, tol_2 （float）are feature's tolerance ratios;
-            relative variation range of features must be within the tolerance;
+            relative variation range of feature values must be within the tolerance;
             example: tolerance_list = [['feature_name1',0.2],['feature_name2',0.1]].

     :param minsize : a int number (default=3), minimum unique values for linear features of data on each leaf.